-Fall Enrollment August 1
+Fall Enrollment August I

 Spring Enrollment December 1

 Summer Enrollment May 1

-Students wishing to apply to one of the Professional Psychology Plans (Clinical Psychology, Family Therapy, School Psychology) should refer to that section of the Catalog for information about the Professional Psychology admission process, requirements and deadlines.
+Students wishing to apply to Behavior Analysis or one of the Professional Psychology Plans (Clinical Psychology, Family Therapy, School Psychology) should refer to that section of the Catalog for information about the admission process, requirements and deadlines.

 Office Phone

 Office of Academic Advising Bayou 1539 281-283-3333

 Office of the Dean Bayou 1529 281-283-3300

 Dir., Texas Dept. of Criminal Justice Program Bayou 1617 281-283-3420

-Web Site http://www.uhcl.edu/hsh
+.
+1 7 7